Learning to Generate Unit Test via Adversarial Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we present \metabbr, an adversarial reinforcement learning framework for training LLMs as unit test generators.
-Our approach alternates between training the unit test generator and a code generator, enabling the unit test generator to produce more comprehensive and discriminative unit tests that can distinguish between near-correct code solutions and the ground-truth code implementation.
-Through extensive experiments and analysis, we demonstrate the superiority of \metabbr over supervised learning-based methods, even outperforming frontier models like GPT-4.1.
+In this work, we present \metabbr, an adversarial reinforcement learning framework for training LLM as unit test generator.
+Our approach alternates between training the unit test generator and a code generator, enabling the unit test generator to produce unit tests that can distinguish between near-correct code solutions and the ground-truth code implementation.
+Through extensive experiments and analysis, we demonstrate the superiority of \metabbr over recent baselines and supervised learning-based methods, even outperforming frontier models like GPT-4.1.
 We hope this work paves the way for future research on training algorithm for unit test generation.